Inverted Nipple Surgery: Procedures, Recovery & Side EffectBody Plastic Surgery

 Why Is Inverted Nipple Surgery Needed?

-Nipple inversion is a painless problem and does not affect the patient's general health.
-However, it may cause difficulty in nursing the child, lower her self-confidence, and interrupt her intimate relationship; therefore, inverted nipple surgery is needed to make it easier for a mother to breastfeed.
+The inward nipple is a painless problem and does not affect the patient's general health.
+However, it may cause difficulty in nursing the child, lower her self-confidence, and interrupt her intimate relationships; therefore, inverted nipple surgery is needed to make it easier for a mother to breastfeed.

 Inverted Nipple Surgery Procedure

-Inverted nipple surgery is an inpatient operation in which inverted nipples or retracted ones (the nipple lies flat) are manipulated to project outward.
-Usually, this operation is done under general anaesthesia, but if the patient has a serious health problem, the surgeon probably administers local anaesthesia to reduce the post-op complications.
+Inverted nipple surgery is an inpatient operation in which inverted nipples or retracted ones (flat nipples) are manipulated to project outward.
+Usually, inverted nipple treatment is done under general anesthesia, but if the patient has a serious health problem, the surgeon probably administers local anesthesia to reduce the post-op complications.

-Based on the grade of nipple inversion, one of these two techniques is used to correct the nipple inversion.
+Based on the grade of nipple inversion, one of these two techniques is used to correct the inward nipple.